By Doris He | 23 November 2022 | 1 Comments

 Part I. What Is 4G?

-The term "4G" refers to the fourth generation of wireless technology that was developed in response to the growing demand for mobile data services.
+The term "4G" refers to the fourth generation of wireless technology developed in response to the growing demand for mobile data services.
 It offers faster download speeds and better coverage than previous generations of cellular networks.

 Part II.
 What Is LTE?